ERC-8110 - Domain Architecture for Diamonds

 It enables:

-By formalizing this pattern, Diamond architecture becomes safer, more transparent and easier to extend — re-aligning practice with its original design philosophy.
+By formalizing this pattern, Diamond Architecture becomes safer, more transparent and easier to extend — re-aligning practice with its original design philosophy.

 Special Case: Domain–Facet Overlap

-There is a special case within this separation principle where a domain and its facet intentionally represent the same entity.
-A great example of this approach can be found in the Compose project
+There is a special case within the separation principle where a domain (or sub-domain) and its facet are intentionally designed to represent the same logical entity.

 This approach is suitable for systems that prioritize modular composition and standardized functionality, allowing developers to safely integrate common features with predictable behavior.